-And though it's probably for the best that some relationships don't work out in the long run (like toxic ones, for starters), there are also some that are worth salvaging, according to relationship expert Suzannah Galland.
-The Beverly Hills-based life coach explains that if you're wondering how to rekindle a relationship, the first step is to assess whether or not you're going back to an unhealthy situation.
+Relationship expert Suzannah Galland explains that if you're wondering how to rekindle a romance, the first step is to assess whether or not you're going back to an unhealthy situation.

 Step 1: Assess Whether Your Relationship Is Healthy